teklynk/twitch_shoutout/README.md

 **Shout-out multiple channels with one command:** !so @MrCoolStreamer @WillStreamForBeer @RetroGamer @GamerGamingGames OR !so RetroGamer RetroGamer RetroGamer RetroGamer.

-### Notes
+## Notes

-Enable browser source hardware acceleration in Settings -> Advanced in OBS.
+* Enable OBS browser source hardware acceleration in Settings -> Advanced in OBS.

-You can not shout-out a user while a clip is playing.
+* You can not shout-out a user while a clip is playing.
 You will need to wait for the clip to finish before doing another shout-out command.

-### URL Parameters
+## URL Parameters

 **channel=Your channel name**